 FOX Soccer 2Go for PC or Mac

 FOX Soccer 2Go has a user friendly, sleek and modern look to it.
 Once a subscriber has completed the log in process by providing their email address and a unique password, they can instantly access numerous on-demand matches or live games when applicable.
-A number of Europe’s most popular leagues are currently available on FOX Soccer 2Go including the UEFA Champions League, Premier League, Serie A and Ligue 1 (in total, over 24 league and cup competitions are available).
+A number of Europe’s most popular leagues are currently available on FOX Soccer 2Go including the UEFA Champions League and Bundesliga (in total, over 24 league and cup competitions are available).
 Note however that license rights are subject to change.
 For example, Serie A and Ligue Un rights have been acquired by beIN Sports for the 2012-13 season.

 Other than being able to watch a huge selection of live (and on-demand) games throughout the season (the selection is quite incredible despite a few pitfalls; more on that later), the next best thing about FOX Soccer 2Go is the selection of in-game interactive features which take advantage of the World Wide Web’s ability to offer things that an average TV cannot.

 Main Menu and Player Controls

 To access the interactive features on FOX Soccer 2Go, cue up a live match.
 Once a live game starts playing, the main menu should appear on the screen (see screenshot below).
 To access the main menu at any time, simply drag your mouse (or finger) across the middle bottom of the screen.
 A small pop-up menu will then appear.